argonautproject/scheduling/pages/patient-scheduling.md

 ## Introduction

-The Argonaut Scheduling Implementation Guide defines a series of interactions which cover the basic appointment creation workflow for patient base scheduling which includes: registration of patients and updating  coverage information, discovery of available appointments and booking the cancelling appointments.
+The Argonaut Scheduling Implementation Guide defines a series of interactions which cover the basic appointment creation workflow for patient based scheduling which includes: registration of patients and updating  coverage information, discovery of available appointments and booking the canceling appointments.
 It also covers patient access to their appointments.
 The basic workflow steps and Argonaut Scheduling APIs for three use cases are detailed below.

 ## Use Case 1: Patient Portal Scheduling for existing patients